vestrel00/Security-Project/README.md

-CS480 Project by Estrellado, Vandolf
+# CS480 Project by Estrellado, Vandolf
-Simple Secure Chat (SSC)
+*Simple Secure Chat (SSC)*
-Fall 2012
-REAME

-*READ THE ENTIRE THING PLEASE*
+*Fall 2012*

+**Description**
-Secure Chat application over TCP/IP that uses RSA for pre-chat transactions and AES in CBC mode for in-chat transactions.
+Secure Chat application over TCP/IP that uses RSA for pre-chat transactions

-I use Eclipse IDE.
-Source code for the server implementation is in sscServer folder.
-Source code for the client implementation is in sscClient folder.
+and AES in CBC mode for in-chat transactions.

+Please check out the [Downloads](https://bitbucket.org/vestrel00/security-project/downloads) page for a runnable client and server jar file and other stuff.

+**P.S.**
-Note that I coded everything in a rapid-prototyping kind of way.
+1. Note that I coded everything in a rapid-prototyping kind of way.
-I could change the structure to make it more readable and understandable, and optimized, but I think I've spent way too much time on this already so I'll just keep going with what I have...
+Therefore, the code can be optimized and be made more readable in some places.

-I've documented everything so you may get away with browsing my source without having to read lines of code.
+2. I've documented everything so you may get away with browsing my source without having to read lines of code.
 Just read documentation to avoid headache!

-Refer to TODO.txt to see what is still left to be done.
-Refer to MANUAL.txt for instructions on how to run this though should be obvious.

-P.S.
-I said that I would do a GUI but I think I've spent too much time on this already.
-I haven't been developing my game at all this month so I guess I'll just stick with the command line!